Countly/countly-sdk-documentation/windows/next.md

 <pre><code class="csharp">Countly.Instance.BackendMode().BeginSession(string deviceId, string appKey = null, IDictionary&lt;string, string&gt; metrics = null, IDictionary&lt;string, string&gt; location = null, long timestamp = 0);</code></pre>
 <p>
-  If no metrics are provided for the BeginSession, it fallbacks to internal metrics collected from the current device.&nbsp;
+  If no metrics are provided for the BeginSession, it fallbacks to internal metrics collected from the current device.
 </p>
 <p>
   Location can be also tracked with providing location parameter of the function.
-  A device's location information can only be tracked with BeginSession call in backend mode.&nbsp;
+  A device's location information can only be tracked with BeginSession call in backend mode.
 </p>
 <p>
   If language and country information would like to be tracked, _locale metric